 Investing in futures is a way to benefit from stock market movements without actually owning a particular security.
 Managed futures is considered an alternative investment strategy that can be used as a hedging tool within a portfolio.
 Though there are several benefits to investing in managed futures, it’s not necessarily right for everyone.
 If you’re thinking about adding managed futures to your portfolio, here’s what you need to know.
+Before investing you may want to consult with a financial advisor to make sure it’s the right choice for your portfolio.

 Managed Futures, Defined